xuankimtran/docs-1/pages/katalon-studio/new/what-is-new-79.md

 description: What's new in Katalon Studio 7.9?
 ---

+> Our latest release - v7.9.1 is available for upgrade.
+For a detailed list of changes, see [release notes](https://docs.katalon.com/katalon-studio/new/version-70.html).

 **Jan 19, 2021**

 Today we have released Katalon Studio 7.9 with major improvements for both Katalon Studio and Katalon Studio Enterprise Editions.